How does hemodialysis work?

 The dialyzer or ‘artificial kidney’ has a shell within which multiple, parallel hollow fibers run though.
 These fibers are suspended in a solution called ‘dialysate’ and they function as a membrane across which blood and dialysate flow.
 Blood and the dialysate solution enter from opposite ends of the dialyzer.
 Through processes called diffusion and convection our blood gets cleaned and the cleaned blood is returned back to the body via tubing.

 The dialyzer uses two main principles to filter the blood.

 The end result?
-Filtered blood that comes out the opposite end of the dialyzer is free of waste, has the correct concentration of electrolytes, and excess H2O is removed.
+The filtered blood that comes out the opposite end of the dialyzer is free of waste, has the correct concentration of electrolytes, and excess H2O is removed.

-How is the blood taken from the body for hemodialysis?
+How is the blood taken from my body?